Courses

 Kikuyu Women and the Mau Mau Rebellion

-This robust syllabus topic examines the central role played by women from Kenya's largest ethnic group, Kikuyu, in one of the most influential decolonial struggles of the 20th century -- the Mau Mau Rebellion.
+This robust course examines the central role played by women from Kenya's largest ethnic group, Kikuyu, in one of the most influential decolonial struggles of the 20th century -- the Mau Mau Rebellion.

-This workshop explores the historical origins of blackface minstrelsy in the 1830s and contextualizes the racist ideologies that emanated from that period.
+This class interrogates the historical origins of blackface minstrelsy beginning in the 1830s and contextualizes the racist ideologies that emanated from that period forward.
 We will provide participants with an introduction to the first truly American art form and help them understand how white civil society used minstrelsy to satirized and denigrate Black Americans for comedic relief and camaraderie.